Natan-Torres-0x0L/C-Strings-Library/README.md

    - `sensitive`: case sensitive search

   Returns:
-   - If found the source string from the found constant, otherwise null
+   - The part where the constant string starts if found in the source string, otherwise null